Small Businesses

 Where your workers are based determines which scheme applies.
 The same business operating in Queensland and South Australia would pay different base rates.
 If you employ workers in more than one state, you may need policies in each jurisdiction.

-Example workers compensation cost by industry
+How much does workers compensation cost by industry?

 For a business with $300,000 in annual wages, here is what the cost may look like across different risk levels.